reggiepangilinan/dotnet-gimme/README.md

 To install `gimme` globally run this command
 ```
-dotnet tool install -g gimme
+dotnet tool install --global dotnet-gimme --version 1.0.0
 ```
-Once installed, the command `dotnet gimme` can now be used.
+Once installed, the command `gimme` can now be used.

 ### Documentation